jandrana/42cleaner/docs/CLEAN_SH_DOCS.md

   - [How to Determine the Process Name of a Path](#how-to-determine-the-process-name-of-a-path)
   - [Using the Process Name in `DEF_PATHS_TO_CLEAN`](#using-the-process-name-in-def_paths_to_clean)
 - [Conclusion](#conclusion)

+## Overview

+The `clean.sh` script is designed to clean cache and temporary files for 42 students using Linux/Ubuntu.
+It helps to free up disk space and maintain system performance by removing unnecessary files from various directories.
+The script supports various modes including verbose, dry run, interactive, force, and safe modes.

 ## Features